guinetn/pook/README.md

 #Pook - Platform Booking
-Simple queue system displayed on a web page.
+An simple Angular app to view user's order in queue.
-Allow to share a computer by booking order.
+Allows for example to share a computer by booking in queue in one click.

 ![pook](doc/pook01.jpg)